Our Story

 Many of my students had experienced trauma.
 While some had autism or Down syndrome, others had learning disabilities or had gone through traumatic events that affected their ability to learn.
 Their minds developed coping mechanisms to deal with these experiences, which made it difficult for them to process new information.

-The Healing Power of Habibi Bears
+The heart Power of Habibi Bears

 Hannah’s Heart